tytydraco/yessleep/out/Every_boyfriend_I_get_is_brutally_dying_Now_I_know_the_truth_about_them_and_me_I_am_NOT_Brianna_Timberman.md

 Sam had the same fate.

-He showed me where he came from, a factory that had turned the entire town's teen populace into the exact same four faces.
+He showed me where he came from, a factory that had turned the town's teen populace into the exact same four faces.

 Brianna Timberman’s exes.

 Ben, Alex, Esme, and Sam.

-First, he was an Alex, then a Ben, and *then* an extra, who tried to warm me, before being abruptly converted into Sam Thwaites, a brand new love interest, and Brianna’s childhood friend.
+First, he was an Alex, then a Ben, and *then* an extra, who tried to warn me, before being abruptly converted into Sam Thwaites, a brand new love interest, and Brianna’s childhood friend.

 Sam told me Brianna’s exes deaths were a joke, her love life controlled by the town through a popularity poll.